moka-rs/moka/README.md

 - Thread-safe, highly concurrent in-memory cache implementations:
     - Synchronous (blocking) caches that can be shared across OS threads.
-    - An asynchronous (future aware) cache that can be accessed inside and outside of asynchronous contexts.
+    - An asynchronous (futures aware) cache that can be accessed inside and outside of asynchronous contexts.
 - Caches are bounded by the maximum number of entries.
 - Maintains good hit rate by using an entry replacement algorithms inspired by [Caffeine][caffeine-git]: